Debt Clock France

 143.4 billion in 2024.
 Forecast to end 2025: €166.4 billion.
 Cades, which is due to cease operations in 2033, has been unable to assume the social security debt since 2024, its ceiling having been reached.
 Acoss is now responsible for this task.

-Social expenses
+Social expenditures

 All social benefits (health, old age, family, employment, housing, poverty and social exclusion)